-- contribute to a positive employee relations culture by assessing current programs and services and facilitating change; - display empathy, cultural awareness, flexibility, tact, good judgment, and diplomacy in all interpersonal communications; - act in a fair and impartial manner; - use problem solving strategies to assess perceived grievances and resolve problems quickly; - contribute to conflict resolution through mediation, conflict resolution, and alternate dispute resolution strategies within the framework of contract and policy interpretation; - identify the perspectives of others, and use this information to facilitate the resolution of conflicts; - maintain all employee records in a confidential manner and in accordance with current privacy legislation; - implement, and monitor progressive and positive discipline strategies; - implement workplace investigation processes; - identify and implement best practices to support equality and diversity in the workplace; - act in accordance with employment legislation and collective agreements; - prepare appropriate, accurate documentation of negotiation and mediation processes; - research and interpret case law.
+- contribute to a positive employee relations culture by assessing current programs and services and making recommendations for change; - display empathy, cultural awareness, flexibility, tact, good judgment, and diplomacy in all interpersonal communications; - act in a fair and impartial manner; - assist in conflict resolution, negotiation, and mediation; - identify the perspectives of others, and use this information to assist in the resolution of conflicts; - maintain all employee records in a confidential manner and in accordance with current privacy legislation; - implement equality and diversity initiatives in the workplace; - act in accordance with employment legislation and collective agreements.

-administer and communicate the organization's total compensation plan\.
+assist with the administration and communication of the organization's total compensation plan\.

-- collect and summarize data from salary and benefits surveys; - contribute to the analysis and recommendations for the total compensation plan\ including salary, benefits, pension, and retirement plans that are most suited to employee needs and the organization's strategic goals; - administer the total compensation plan\ in accordance with the organization's policies and procedures; - administer the total compensation plan\ in accordance with relevant employment law (e.g., human rights, employment equity, pay equity), and collective agreements; - implement employee incentive strategies consistent with organizational goals; - use promotional materials and communication strategies to communicate the total compensation plan\; - respond to employee queries related to compensation entitlements in a discreet and confidential manner; - implement audits of the effectiveness of the organization's total compensation plan\.
+- assist in collecting and summarizing data from salary and benefits surveys; - assist in administering the total compensation plan\ in accordance with the organization's policies and procedures; - assist in administering the total compensation plan\ in accordance with relevant employment law (e.g., human rights, employment equity, pay equity), and collective agreements; - assist with promotional activities and communication strategies aimed at communicating the total compensation plan\; - respond to employee queries related to compensation entitlements in a discreet and confidential manner; - assist in the implementation of audits of the effectiveness of the organization's total compensation plan\.

-collaborate with others, in the implementation and monitoring of organizational health and safety policies and practices.
+participate in organizational health and safety policies and practices.

-- identify industry best practices and contribute to the development of policies, procedures, and processes appropriate to the health and safety needs of the organization; - implement accommodation strategies in accordance with current legislation; - communicate health and safety information in accordance with applicable legislation; - participate in and promote safety programs that contribute to employee well being beyond a compliance threshold; - model injury prevention and safety practices; - implement a disability management system including Early and Safe Return to Work (ESRTW), Second Injury Enhancement Funding (SIEF) plans, and the claims and case management processes; - monitor the organization's compliance with the Workplace Safety and Insurance Act; - liaise with insurance providers and Workplace Safety Insurance Board (WSIB) representatives regarding claims administration issues; - identify health and safety issues and trends that may indicate a deficiency; - communicate the health and safety responsibilities of employers, employees, and the role of the joint health and safety committee; - research and access resources of safety organizations; - administer wellness and Employee Assistance Plans (EAP) aimed at employee well being and organizational effectiveness; - contribute to the development and communication of the organization's Emergency Preparedness Plan; - conduct ongoing reviews of current health and safety policies and procedures, and make recommendations for change; - ensure due diligence with respect to the organization's health and safety policies, practices, and legislative requirements.
+- implement accommodation strategies in accordance with current legislation; - communicate health and safety information in accordance with applicable legislation; - participate in and promote safety programs that contribute to employee well being beyond a compliance threshold; - model injury prevention and safety practices; - identify health and safety issues that may indicate a deficiency; - describe the health and safety responsibilities of employers, employees, and the role of the joint health and safety committee; - access resources of safety organizations; - assist in the administration of wellness and Employee Assistance Plans (EAP) aimed at employee well being and organizational effectiveness; - ensure due diligence with respect to the organization's health and safety policies, practices, and legislative requirements.

-contribute to the identification of information needs and apply current and emerging information technologies to support the human resources function.
+apply current and emerging information technologies to support the human resources function.

-- use appropriate software to record and compile human resources information including statistical reports (e.g., staffing, performance ratings, wage information); - select and use appropriate software to produce necessary human resources reports and other documents; - identify and track changes in information technology relevant to human resources; - implement safeguards, operating restrictions, and policies for all users of the human resources information system (HRIS); - use collected human resources information for intended purposes only; - collect appropriate human resource metrics, benchmarks, and indicators; - assist in the identification and comparison of HRIS vendors and products; - contribute to the assessment of human resource's informational technology requirements; - collaborate with information technology professionals in adapting technology to meet the specific requirements of human resources; - use information technology to enhance the efficiency and effectiveness of human resource functions within the organization.
+- use appropriate software to record and compile human resources information (e.g., staffing, performance ratings, wage information); - identify changes in information technology relevant to human resources; - implement safeguards, operating restrictions, and policies for all users of the human resources information system (HRIS); - use collected human resources information for intended purposes only; - assist in the collection of appropriate human resource metrics, benchmarks, and indicators; - assist in the selection of an appropriate vendor for the organization HRIS; - consult and liaise with information technology professionals as required; - use information technology to enhance the efficiency and effectiveness of human resource functions within the organization.

-contribute to organizational development\ strategies aimed at promoting organizational effectiveness.
+implement organizational development\ strategies aimed at promoting organizational effectiveness.